DFRobot/DFRobot_URM13/README.md

 ## Summary

-* The sensor supports UART(modbus-rtu), IIC and TRIG for data output, which brings more possibilities for actual using scenarios.<br>
+* The sensor supports UART(modbus-rtu), I2C and TRIG for data output, which brings more possibilities for actual using scenarios.<br>
 * Can obtain the sensor basic information, current distance value and current temperature value.<br>
 * Can configure the sensor communication address, parameters, etc.<br>
 * URM13 provides users with two built-in measuring ranges for meeting different application requirements, 15-150cm small range and 40-900cm large range.<br>